cetz-package/cetz/src/lib/chart/piechart.typ

 /// - value-key (none,int,string): Key of the "value" of a data item.
 If for example
 ///   data items are passed as dictionaries, the value-key is the key of the dictionary to
 ///   access the items chart value.
-/// - label-key (none,int,string): Same as the value-key but for getting an items label
+/// - label-key (none,int,string): Same as the value-key but for getting an items label content.
-/// - outset-key (none,int,string): Same as the value-key but for getting if an item should get outset (highlighted)
+/// - outset-key (none,int,string): Same as the value-key but for getting if an item should get outset (highlighted).
+The
+///   outset can be a bool, float or ratio.
+If of type `bool`, the outset distance from the
+///   style gets used.
 /// - outset (none,int,array): A single or multiple indices of items that should get offset from the center to the outsides
 ///   of the chart.
 Only used if outset-key is none!
 /// - slice-style (function,array,gradient): Slice style of the following types:
-///   - function: A function of the form `index => style` that must retutrn a style dictionary
+///   - function: A function of the form `index => style` that must return a style dictionary.
+///     This can be a `palette` function.
-///   - array: An array of style dictionaries of at least one item
+///   - array: An array of style dictionaries of at least one item.
+For each slice the style at the slices
+///     index modulo the arrays length gets used.
-///   - gradient: A gradient that gets sampled for each data item
+///   - gradient: A gradient that gets sampled for each data item using the the slices
+///     index divided by the number of slices as position.
 ///   If one of stroke or fill is not in the style dictionary, it is taken from the charts style.
 #let piechart(data,
               value-key: none,